Native Holly Leafminer

 Damage

 American holly foliage is damaged by the feeding activity of larvae that destroy leaf tissue between the upper and lower leaf surfaces.
 Damage first shows up as slender leaf mines that are seldom over 1.3 cm in length.
-With continuous feeding, leaf mines broaden and leaves become marred with yellow serpentine or blotch mines (Fig. 1).
+With continuous feeding, leaf mines broaden and leaves become marred with yellow serpentine or blotch mines (Figure 1).
 Heavily infested plants may prematurely drop their leaves and be almost devoid of leaves until new growth begins the following spring.

 Management